"Syllogisms" are useful building blocks for deductive arguments.

 Modus tollens is important because it allows us to soundly REJECT hypotheses (Popper, 1962).
 For example, if we hypothesize that green M&Ms make you smarter, we could conduct an experiment:

-CONCLUSION: Therefore, we REJECT the hypothesis that everyone who eats green M&Ms gets smarter.
+CONCLUSION: Conclude NOT P Therefore, we REJECT the hypothesis that any person who eats green M&Ms gets smarter

 Modus tollens allows us to use data to reject hypotheses.
 If we can reject the hypothesis that green M&Ms make everyone who eats them smarter, then we've learned something.
 Perhaps green M&Ms have some other influence (or none at all).